theidiotmachine/WA1/README.md

 ### Generic Functions

 Astonishingly, generic functions are supported.
 Here is the identity function.
 Not all types can be applied, but that's a work in progress.
-Stonishingly, expect bugs.
+Stonishingly, expect bugs (but
+I am fixing them.)

 ```
 fn id<T>(x: T) -> T { x }